tahiri-lab/aPhyloGeo-pipeline/config/README.md

 # Snakemake workflow: aPhyloGeo
-A Snakemake workflow for phylogeographic analysis.
+A Snakemake workflow for phylogeographic analysis make by Wanlin Li and Tahiri Nadia from University of Sherbrooke (Quebec, Canada).

 aPhyloGeo is a user-friendly, scalable, reproducible, and comprehensive workflow that can explore the correlation between specific genes (or gene segments) and environmental factors.